DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/get-an-identity.md

 ---
 layout: collection
 title: Teaching services account (TSA)
 description: A way for teachers and would-be teachers to access many DfE services with one login, and be able to inform DfE only once whenever their details change.
-The name we’re using in the prototype to describe GAI is, Teacher services Account (TSA).
+Formerly Get an Identity, we’re now asking users to actively create an account so we're testing the name, Teaching services account.
 pagination:
   data: collections.get-an-identity
   reverse: true